fsr/python-lessons/_exercises/21_ncurses.md

 # The editor itself

-In order to have an editor, we have to build one.
+In order to have an editor, we need a field to edit and write something: a textbox.
 Maybe with a nice frame around it?[^textpad]

 [^textpad]:
     It is time for `curses.textpad`!